bendrucker/sour/readme.md

 ##### route

 The route key object returned by `Sour.route`.
+If no route is provided, the hook will run before all transitions.

 ##### callback